eshazen/carputer/README.md

 Finally, referring to a datasheet: https://docs.rs-online.com/6267/0900766b8162af09.pdf for the display itself with 30 pin flex, we can wring out the pinout with a meter.

 Library candidates:

 * [SSD1322_for_Adafruit_GFX](https://github.com/venice1200/SSD1322_for_Adafruit_GFX)
 * [SSD1322_OLED_library](https://github.com/wjklimek1/SSD1322_OLED_library)

-### Enclosure

-Slot available is single DIN (after removing whatever is in there).
-See for example: [this](https://www.thingiverse.com/thing:2090567) single-DIN project.